 I guess that could be the new buzz phrase amongst finance folks, is to call the point where you are financially solvent and no longer in debt the debt floor?
-I assume that if the Debt Ceiling is the top of your usage of your debt vehicles then logically, the debt floor must be zero or when you no longer have debt?
-Maybe I am mixing my metaphors here, but that seems to be the obvious comparison to me.
+I assume that if the Debt Ceiling is the top of your usage of your debt vehicles, then logically, the debt floor must be zero or when you no longer have debt?
+Maybe I am mixing my metaphors here, but that seems to be the obvious comparison.

-It could sound tough and exciting about how you smashed through your debt floor (like Rambo or something), but it also sounds very balanced and even, because you are now on solid ground and you are no longer flying upwards towards a certain calamity?
-OK, I am waxing poetic on this one, but you get what I mean?
+How you smashed through your debt floor could be tough and exciting.
+Still, it also sounds very balanced and even, because you are now on solid ground and no longer flying upwards towards a certain calamity.
+OK, I am waxing poetic on this one.

 Is there a better turn of phrase for debt free than a Debt Floor?